Cars brands and logos that start with P

 Perana Performance Group Logo

-South Africa’s Perana Performance Group, founded in 2007 in Port Elizabeth, also offered cars.
+South Africa’s Perana Performance Group, founded in 2007 in Port Elizabeth, also offered a range of cars.
 The brand became known for the Perana Z-One sports model, which was developed on the chassis of the Chevrolet Corvette (C6) and introduced to the public in 2009.
-The brand has become one of the main partners of AC Cars and Zagato.
-The Perana model was given a new name in 2012, the AC 378 GT Zagato.
+The brand has become one of AC Cars’ and Zagato’s main partners.
+The Perana model was renamed in 2012 as the AC 378 GT Zagato.
 Before the launch of the series, about ten first models were created.
 All models were assembled at the Hi-Tech Automotive & Superformance factory.

 Picchio Racing Cars